 Most standard car insurance policies have a broadening clause that extends coverage to other states.
 This means that if the state-minimum car insurance requirements in a state you are traveling to or staying in are higher than those in your home state, your insurance will automatically increase.

-Not all policies have this perk, so if you find yours does not, see about bumping up your limits before you go if the state you’re staying in has higher limits than what you currently have.
+Not all policies have this quality, so if you find yours does not, see about bumping up your limits before you go if the state you’re staying in has higher limits than what you currently have.

 Your insurer doesn’t mind you temporarily staying in another state, but if you decide to make it permanent or long-term (your son’s internship turns into a job), then you’ll have to change your insurance to that state.